Birthday: September 16, 1924

 Lauren Bacall was an American actress known for her peculiar voice and sensual looks.
-She rubbed shoulders with Hollywood greats like Frank Sinatra, and Humphrey Bogart who she later married.
-Born into a working class family in New York, she went on to create a name for herself in Hollywood.
-Before making her debut as an actress, she began her career as a model.
-She made her debut as a leading lady with the film ‘To Have and Have Not’ in 1944.
-It was directed by Humphrey Bogart.
+She rubbed shoulders with Hollywood greats like Frank Sinatra and Humphrey Bogart, whom she later married.
+Born into a working class family in New York, she went on to make a name for herself in Hollywood.
+Before making her debut as an actress, she had begun her career as a model.
+She starred as a leading lady in the film ‘To Have and Have Not’ in 1944, which was directed by Humphrey Bogart.
 She starred in stylish Hollywood crime dramas and romantic comedies.
-Apart from films, she also worked on Broadway in musicals and earned two Tony Awards (1970 & 1981).
-She won a Golden Globe Award and an Oscar nomination for her performance in 'The Mirror Has Two Faces'.
-The American Film Institute named her the 20th greatest female star of Classic Hollywood cinema.
-The Academy of Motion Picture Arts and Sciences honored her with an Academy Honorary Award in 2009.
+Apart from films, she also worked in Broadway musicals and earned two ‘Tony Awards’ (1970 & 1981).
+She won a ‘Golden Globe Award’ and an ‘Oscar’ nomination for her performance in 'The Mirror Has Two Faces.'
+The ‘American Film Institute’ named her the 20th greatest female star of Classic Hollywood cinema.
+‘The Academy of Motion Picture Arts and Sciences’ honored her with an ‘Academy Honorary Award’ in 2009.

 Childhood & Early Life

-Her obsession with theater led her to work as an usher at St. James Theater.
+Her obsession with theater led her to work as an usher at ‘St. James Theater.’
 She also worked as a fashion model.

-As early as 1941, Bacall enrolled at the American Academy of Dramatic Arts, and took lessons alongside Kirk Douglas.
-In 1942 she won the title ‘Miss Greenwich Village.
+In 1941, Bacall enrolled at the ‘American Academy of Dramatic Arts,’ and took lessons alongside Kirk Douglas.
+In 1942, she won the ‘Miss Greenwich Village’ title.